Free HSA contribution calculator

 2026 HSA contribution limits

 For 2026 the IRS set the maximum HSA contribution at $4,400 for self-only coverage and $8,750 for family coverage.
-If you're 55 or older by the end of the year you can add a $1,000 catch-up on top.
-These are the totals from all sources combined — your payroll deferrals, anything you deposit directly, and whatever your employer chips in.
+If you're 55 or older by the end of the year you can add a $1,000 extra contribution on top.
+These are the totals from all sources combined — your payroll contributions, anything you deposit directly, and whatever your employer chips in.

 Why your employer's contribution matters